handpoint/doc/android/androidobjects.md

 	String sharedSecret = "0102030405060708091011121314151617181920212223242526272829303132";
 	api = HapiFactory.getAsyncInterface(this, new HandpointCredentials(sharedSecret));
 	//The api is now initialized.
 Yay! we've even set a default shared secret }

-//InitApi for Cloud devices
-public void InitApi()
-{
-	String sharedSecret = "0102030405060708091011121314151617181920212223242526272829303132";
-	String apikey = "This-Is-The-Merchant-Api-Key";
-	api = HapiFactory.getAsyncInterface(this, new HandpointCredentials(sharedSecret, apikey));
-	//The api is now initialized.
-Yay! we've even set a default shared secret and the merchant Api Key!
-}
 ```